sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

 }
 ```

 The rule is implemented in JavaScript.
+The file is templated, so the values for `application` and `role` are interpolated and won't be present in the final file that is uploaded to Auth0.

 <!-- rule-definition -->
 ```javascript